DanSleeman/PMC_Automation_Tools/src/UX_Data_Source_Tools/README.md

 - Format 2: request body must only have `{'key':'value'}` format
     - Will return a body with a list of dictionaries for each row in `{'header':'value'}` format

-Each format supports returning data as a pandas dataframe, `uxResponse` class list, or direct JSON string.
+Each format supports returning data as a pandas dataframe, `UXResponse` class list, or direct JSON string.

 # PlexApi class